-- 1.1 The Developer and his employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken and completed: - 1.3.1 to Council's satisfaction; - 1.3.2 at no cost to Council; and - 1.3.3 prior to the issue of the Approval Certificate for the Survey Plan, unless otherwise stated.
+- 1.1 The Developer and his employee, agent, contractor or invitee is responsible for ensuring compliance with the conditions of this development approval. - 1.2 Where these Conditions refer to "Council" in relation to requiring Council to approve or to be satisfied as to any matter, or conferring on the Council a function, power or discretion, that role may be fulfilled in whole or in part by a delegate appointed for that purpose by the Council. - 1.3 All conditions, works, or requirements of this development approval must be undertaken and completed: - 1.3.1 to Council's satisfaction: - 1.3.2 at no cost to Council; and - 1.3.3 prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated.

-- 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated. - 1.5 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated. - 1.6 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland.

-2.0 APPROVED PLANS AND DOCUMENTS

-2.1 The approved development must be completed and maintained generally in accordance with the approved plans and documents, except where amended by any condition of this development approval:
+- 1.4 Infrastructure requirements of this development approval must be contributed to the relevant authorities, where applicable, at no cost to Council, prior to the issue of the Survey Plan Approval Certificate, unless otherwise stated. - 1.5 The following further Development Permit must be obtained prior to the commencement of any works associated with their purposes: - 1.5.1 Operational Works: - Access Works. - 1.6 All works must be designed, constructed and maintained in accordance with the relevant Council policies, guidelines and standards, unless otherwise stated. - 1.7 All engineering drawings/specifications, design and construction works must be in accordance with the requirements of the relevant Australian Standards and must be approved, supervised and certified by a Registered Professional Engineer of Queensland. - 2.0 APPROVED PLANS AND DOCUMENTS - 2.1 The approved development must be completed and maintained generally in accordance with the approved plans and documents, except where amended by any condition of this development approval:

-Plan/Document Name Plan/Document Reference Dated Proposal Plan 18403-PP-01, Rev A 11 July 2018
+Plan/Document Name Plan/Document Reference Dated Proposal Plan R18016-PRO-001, Sheet 1 of 2, Revision B 4 February 2019